Written by

 Ceramic tile floors are incredibly robust and durable making them great for both residential and commercial settings.
 They can withstand high foot traffic and are resistant to stains, scratches and wear.
 With natural longevity, there’s no reason ceramic tiles won’t last a lifetime with minimal maintenance and care.

 Ceramic tiles are extremely versatile and can be used on the floors, as discussed here, but also on the walls, ceiling, countertops and in outdoor settings.
 This presents all sorts of interesting opportunities for mixing and matching your decorating style.
-On top of this, their often glazed surface makes them very easy to maintain with occasional sweeping and mopping and they won’t trap any allergens either.
+On top of this, you can get glazed ceramic tiles which are very easy to maintain with occasional sweeping and mopping and they won’t trap any allergens either.

 There’s a huge range of designs and styles in the New Zealand market, meaning you can explore any aesthetic you desire.
-Variations include sizing, colour, pattern — you’ll even find differently shaped ceramic tiles like square, rectangular and even hexagonal options too.
+Variations include sizing, colour, and pattern — you’ll even find differently shaped ceramic tiles like square, rectangular and even hexagonal options.

-As with any type of flooring, there are some reasons that might not make it the best choice for your project.
-Some of these may or may not be relevant to your own situation but should be addressed all the same.
+As with any type of flooring, some things about ceramic tiles might not make them the best choice for your project.
+These may or may not be relevant to your own situation but should be addressed all the same.

 The cost of ceramic tiles for flooring can vary, depending on a number of factors like branding, size, quality, the number of tiles ordered etc. They tend to be priced higher per square foot than alternatives like vinyl and laminate but are usually less expensive than natural stone tiles.
 Installing tiles is a labour-intensive job, however, requiring the expertise of an experienced tiler for the best results.
 You’ll need to get quotes and factor this into your budget when considering it as an option.